 These homes were built in the early to late 1950s including Onward Willow (Western, Rosewood, Ridgewood) and Riverside Park (Gladstone, Metcalfe and Emma) among others.
 Many of the Baby Boomers in Guelph started their early lives in these areas.

 As the Boomers started buying homes, their influence on real estate fueled Guelph’s next generation of neighbourhoods.
-These include areas like Kortright West and Kortright Hills.
+These include areas like Kortright West, Kortright Hills, Grange Rd and Pineridge.
 Homes were larger as a whole- with more bedrooms and bathrooms, double car garages, larger lots and swimming pools.

 What is the next move for Baby Boomers?